isaanggi/tekn-cloud-computing/minggu-11/app-containerization-orchestration.md

 ## Step 6: Swap Python API Service with Ruby

+Checkout the step6 branch and list files in it.

 <div><img src="gambar/ss47.png"></div>

+Notice that the ./api folder does not contain any Python scripts, instead, it now has a Ruby file and a Gemfile to manage dependencies.
+Let’s have a quick walk through the changed files:

 <div><img src="gambar/ss48.png"></div>

+This Ruby file is almost equivalent to what we had in Python before, except, in addition to that it also logs the link extraction requests and corresponding cache events.
+In a microservice architecture application swapping components with an equivalent one is easy as long as the expectations of consumers of the component are maintained.

 <div><img src="gambar/ss49.png"></div>

+Above Dockerfile is written for the Ruby script and it is pretty much self-explanatory.

 <div><img src="gambar/ss50.png"></div>

+The ```docker-compose.yml``` file has a few minor changes in it.
+The ```api``` service image is now named ```linkextractor-api:step6-ruby```, the port mapping is changed from ```5000``` to ```4567``` (which is the default port for Sinatra server), and the `API_ENDPOINT` environment variable in the ```web``` service is updated accordingly so that the PHP code can talk to it.

+With these in place, let’s boot our service stack:

 <div><img src="gambar/ss51.png"></div>

+We should now be able to access the API (using the updated port number):

 <div><img src="gambar/ss52.png"></div>

+Now, open the web interface by [clicking the Link Extractor](https://training.play-with-docker.com/) and extract links of a few URLs.
+Also, try to repeat these attempts for some URLs.

 <div><img src="gambar/ss53.png"></div>

+We can shut the stack down now.
+Since we have persisted logs, they should still be available after the services are gone:

 <div><img src="gambar/ss54.png"></div>

+This illustrates that the caching is functional as the second attempt to the ```http://example.com/``` resulted in a cache ```HIT```.

+In this step we explored the possibility of swapping components of an application with microservice architecture with their equivalents without impacting rest of the parts of the stack.
+We have also explored data persistence using bind mount volumes that persists even after the containers writing to the volume are gone.

+So far, we have used ```docker-compose``` utility to orchestrate the application stack, which is good for development environment, but for production environment we use ```docker stack deploy``` command to run the application in a [Docker Swarm Cluster](https://training.play-with-docker.com/swarm-stack-intro).

 ## Conclusions